 Mind you, Herod had already caught and killed apostle James by the sword.
 But, this time, the church said… “NO WAY.”

 What is the church going to do?

 Can a few believers possibly do anything to stop King Herod II?

 After all, King Herod was a very influential king, he was a friend of Rome and a good friend of Caligula, the Roman Emperor at the time.

-But in that showdown David knew something that Goliath didn’t, David knew God, and that God through his mighty power can deliver his people.
+But in that showdown David knew something that Goliath didn’t, David knew God, and that God through his mighty power could deliver his people.

-Likewise, the church in the book of Acts knew this secret as well, they knew that whatever they ask in prayer they can get it.
+Likewise, the church in the book of Acts knew this secret as well, they knew that whatever they asked in prayer they could get it.
 So they began to pray and they prayed the prayers of intercession without ceasing unto God for Peter.

 “Peter therefore was kept in prison: but prayer was made without ceasing of the church unto God for him“Acts 12:5

 As they were praying, the night before he would be put to death, God sent one of his angels right into the prison where Peter was bound hands and feet and delivered him.

 “And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.